shaunbent/shaunbent/src/blog/why-federated-design-systems-keep-failing/index.md

 In the first attempt, owning teams pushed back on reuse.
 They didn't want the dependency.
 They didn't want to be responsible for supporting the needs of other teams in addition to their own work.
 The risk here is that you turn feature teams into pseudo-platform teams, now helping other people's problems alongside their existing commitments.

 This tension is inherent to federated models.
 You're asking teams to take on platform responsibilities without giving them the focus, resources, or authority that platform teams need to be effective.
+And there's a deeper issue: platform work requires a different skill set entirely.
+It's about thinking systematically, how components interact, how patterns scale across use cases, rather than optimizing for a single product's needs.
+Feature teams are trained to solve problems perfectly for their context.
+Platform teams need to solve them adequately across many contexts.
+That's a fundamentally different mindset, and you can't just ask teams to switch between the two.

 ## The promise: no need for a centralised team